 Okay for mixed usage.
 The Arctis 1 are designed as gaming headphones, but they have good audio quality that could also be used for listening to music with good fidelity.
 However, their fit and porous pads don’t make them a good option for commuting or to use at the office as they don’t do well against noisy environments.
 They are also quite bulky and unstable, making them a poor choice for sports.
 They are an overall decent choice for gaming if you don’t mind their cheap plastic feel.

-Good for critical listening.
+Good for neutral listening.
 They have an extended and powerful bass, a good mid-range, and an even treble range.
 However, their bass can be slightly boomy, which clutters the vocals and lead instruments a bit.
 Also, they fail to perform consistently across various people, meaning not everyone will hear the same thing depending on their seal, fit, and positioning.

 Sub-par for commuting.
 These headphones have porous cloth pads that let a lot of ambient noise seep into your audio.
 They don’t do much against the rumbling of engines, so they won’t be a good option for public transit.
 On the upside, they are fairly comfortable and don’t leak too much, so you might be able to mask some ambient noise by raising your listening volume.